robinzimmer1989/jam-cms/README.md

 jamCMS is a layer on top of other CMS's like WordPress.
 Technically it can connect to any CMS or data source, but it works best with WordPress at the moment.

-It's optimized for Gatsby, but (theoretically) it could also be used with any other React framework.
+It's optimized for Gatsby, but (theoretically) it can also be used with any other React framework.

 ## Reasons to use jamCMS